itsPG/os_hw3/README.md

 In this part, I will list some basic and/or useful skill that will help you do this homework.

-This is TA's personal suggestion, if you are familier with Linux Programming, you may skip this part.
+This is TA's personal suggestion, if you are familiar with Linux Programming, you may skip this part.

 ### Programming Language